iontodirel/ham_radio_services/README.md

 ## Limitations

 - **Only Linux is currently supported**.
 This work is targeted at small, cheap and compact Linux embedded devices running radio services 24/7.
 Windows has limitations sharing hadware to Docker containers.
 Mac OS support could be added in the future, but running services 24/7 on Mac systems is not considered economical for this to be a priority.
-- **Multiple sound cards of the same type and model are not supported**.
-If your system has two Signalink or two Digirig sound cards, it's not possible to uniquely identify one of each sound card of the same type.
-As a result any one of the two devices could be used.
-It is possible to identify each Signalink and Digirig individually, as they use different audio CODECs, however.
-While it is easily possible to modify the `start_direwolf.sh` to suit your needs, this project is specifically focused on *reliability* and *repeatabiliy*.
-This limitations comes from the fact that the USB descriptors in the USB CODECs are all the same for all the ICs of the same make or familly *(TI should be blamed for this)*, and different sound cards have the same identical name and description.
-I am working on this limitation, and I am looking for a software only solution involving the USB port the sound card is connected to.
-- **Only USB sound cards are supported**.
-- **Only sound cards with built in VOX are currently supported**.
-This limitation comes from limitations of sharing USB serial ports to Docker.
-Docker can access serial ports, but it's not easily possible to identify the serial port associated with a particular Digirig for example, if your system has few.
-This can be make to work with additional settings, like mapping the Digirig serial port to a specific name, but doesn't out of the box if you use this project.
-You can modify `start_direwolf.sh` and `compose.yaml` to suit your needs.
 - **No GPIO access**.
 You can change `compose.yaml` to satisfy your needs and expose GPIO.
 Support for this out of the box might be added later.

 ## Running